Programmable quantum simulations on a trapped-ions quantum simulator with a global drive

+The three reconstructed coupling matrices are in good agreement.
+Indeed the overlap yields $F\leri{J^\text{ideal},J^{\text{optimal}}}=0.989$ and $F\leri{J^{\text{optimal}},J^\text{reconstructed}}=0.993\substack{+0.007 \\ -0.042}$, indeed verifying a high-quality implementation of the intended ring model.
+These high-fidelity results may seem contradictory to measured dynamics in Fig. \ref{figDynamics}, where the ideal (dashed) values deviate significantly from the data (points) or fit (solid).
+However, this is simply a manifestation of the well-known robustness of correlation measurements to uncorrelated noise \cite{shaniv2018toward,shaniv2019quadrupole,manovitz2019precision}.

 We now turn to study the effects of the transverse field, $\delta$, in the ring Hamiltonian in Eq. \eqref{eqHRingApbc}.
-This term generates a global $\sigma_z$ coupling which does not commute with the Ising \textit{n.n} interaction.

-At high transverse field value, i.e. $\delta/\Omega\gg1$ the initial state, $\ket{0000}$ becomes an eigenstate.
+This term generates a global $\sigma_z$ coupling which does not commute with the Ising \textit{n.n.} interaction.
+At high transverse field value, i.e. $\delta/\tilde{\Omega}\gg1$ the initial state, $\ket{0000}$ becomes an eigenstate.
 Thus, approaching this limit, we expect an effective slowing down of the observed dynamics.
-We quantify an effective coupling, $\tilde{\Omega}$, from our measurements above as the average observed nn coupling (in absolute value), i.e.

-with $4+1\mapsto1$.
 Figure \ref{figTransverse}, shows the post-selected populations in even excitation subspaces (points connected by lines), for various choices of $\delta/\tilde{\Omega}$ (color bars).
-Indeed, the ground state population (green lines) remains more populated throughout the observed dynamics for larger values (brighter) of $\delta/\tilde{\Omega}$, while two excitations (orange) and four excitations (blue) become less frequent.
+Indeed, the ground state (green lines) remains more populated throughout the observed dynamics for larger values (brighter) of $\delta/\tilde{\Omega}$, while two excitations (orange) and four excitations (blue) become less frequent.

-To analyze the data further, and benchmark our simulation, we consider the population in the ground state, $\text{Pr}\leri{0000}$, after two consecutive applications of $U$ in Eq. \eqref{eqUMulti} and a single application of the transverse field term (dashed gray line).
-We heuristically model the expected system excitations using the well-known formula for off-resonance Rabi oscillations, $\frac{1}{1+\frac{\delta^2}{\Omega_0^2}}\sin^2\leri{\frac{1}{2}\Omega_0t\sqrt{1+\frac{\delta^2}{\Omega_0^2}}}$, at time $t$ coupled by a Rabi frequency $\Omega_0$ which is detuned by $\delta$.
-Here we replace $\Omega_0\mapsto4\tilde{\Omega}$ as there are four relevant states in the two excitations subspace.
-Furthermore, as we have used 2 applications of the Ising interaction and a single application of the transverse field, we choose $t=\frac{3}{2}\Omega_0^{-1}$.
-Thus we estimate,
+To analyze the data further, and benchmark our simulation, we consider the population in the ground state, $\text{Pr}\leri{0000}$, after two consecutive applications of $U$ in Eq. \eqref{eqUMulti} and the transverse field term (dashed gray line).
+Since $\delta$ acts to detune the \textit{n.n.} interaction, similar to off-resonance Rabi oscillations, we expect a quadratic suppression of dynamics.
+Indeed, the inset of Fig. \ref{figTransverse} shows the measured ground state population (blue), which exhibits a quadratic increase as a function of $\delta$.
+We also plot the theoretical prediction by directly simulating the Hamiltonian in Eq. \eqref{eqHRingApbc} (grey) showing a qualitative correspondence.
+We remark that for large values of $\delta$ the Trotter approximation becomes less-accurate which may account for the discrepancy between data and theory at $\delta/\tilde{\Omega}\approx 5$.